IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 No party shall be liable to the other for any delay or non-performance of its obligations under this Agreement arising from any cause beyond its control.
 For the avoidance of doubt, nothing in this S.2 clause 11 shall excuse You from any payment obligations under this Agreement.
 If any such event continues for more than ninety (90) calendar days and provided substantial performance is still impeded either party may terminate this Agreement forthwith by prior written notice without prejudice to the accrued rights of either party.

-We may assign, sub-contract, novate or otherwise transfer any of Our rights or obligations under this Agreement without Your consent to any entity including but not limited to an IRIS Group Company.
+We may assign, sub-contract, novate or otherwise transfer any of Our rights or obligations under this Agreement without Your consent.
 You may only assign, sub-contract or otherwise transfer any of Your rights or obligations with Our prior written consent.
 If that is to an outsourcing provider, the Software must remain in the UK and the outsourcing provider must dial in to the Software to meet its obligations.

-13.1 Any notice required to be given pursuant to this Agreement shall, unless otherwise expressly provided, be in writing, sent to the other party marked for the attention of the person at the address specified in this Agreement (or to such other address as either party may from time to time notify to the other in writing in accordance with this clause):
+13.1 Any notice required to be given pursuant to this Agreement shall, unless otherwise expressly provided, be in writing, sent to the other party marked for the attention of the person at the address specified in this Agreement or any Order, or to such other address as either party may from time to time notify to the other in writing in accordance with this clause, provided that in the absence of an address, We may send notices directed to You to Your registered address, and notices directed to Us must be sent to IRIS Software Limited, Heathrow Approach, 470 London Road, Slough, SL3 8QY, Attention: Legal Department:

 If any provision of this Agreement is judged to be illegal or unenforceable, the continuation in full force and effect of the remainder of the provisions shall not be prejudiced.